 Hosted VoIP(Cloud PBX)

 With a hosted IP PBX, the service provider manages the IP PBX in the cloud.
 Businesses typically pay a monthly fee, which often includes maintenance and support.
-This option is often more cost-effective for small to medium-sized businesses and offers scalability.
+This option is often more cost-effective for small to medium-sized companies and offers scalability.

 Yeastar IP Telephony Solutions